electronick1/stairs_doc/source/index.html.md

 ### Call another pipeline

-Inside your pipeline you can use any other pipelines.
+Inside your pipeline, you can use any other pipelines.

-Note: that all pipelines - is a workers, and you can't set worker=False to pipeline.
+Note: that all pipelines - is a worker, and you can't set worker=False to a pipeline.

 <br><br><br><br><br><br><br><br><br><br><br>